DevvDiego/api-rest-template/README.md

 ## 🤝 Contributions

-Contributions is what makes open source an amazing place to learn and create.
+Contributions are what make open source an amazing place to learn and create.
 This project can improve drastically, therefore **any contribution is welcome**.

-If you have any improvement idea for the API (security, performance, new base routes, etc.), feel free to follow this steps to contribute:
+If you have any improvement idea for the API (security, performance, new base routes, etc.), feel free to follow these steps to contribute:

 1. **Make a fork** of the proyect.
 2. **Create a branch** where you specify your contribution (`git checkout -b feature/improvement`).